green-coding-solutions/website/content/blog/network-carbon-emissions-in-green-software.md

 **Aslan et al. (2018):**

-- Found relative low energy use (0.06 kWh per GB in 2015) for moving data through the core Internet.
+- Found relative low energy use (`0.06 kWh/GB` for 2015) for moving data through the core Internet.
 - Rule: the electricity intensity of network transfer decreases by half approximately every two years.
 - Did not include mobile networks, home routers or Wi-Fi.
 - Useful for **best-case scenarios**, but **hugely underestimates** total Internet energy use — by 5 to 25×.